zackychan97/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. the forEach method does not return anything while map method does.
+So I guess there was a really good article I read about this from codeburst, and how they made it click with me, was that they made it known that forEach is basically just taking a function you wrote and applying it on elements in an existing array, while the map also uses a function we provided.
+Its just that map can RETURN things and instead of applying function inside of the array [like forEach] thus altering/mutating the array, map returns a completely new array with the functions applied, and you still get your untampered array.

 2. What is the difference between a function and a method?
+    They are actually pretty similar except for just a couple differences, as they are both technically functions.
+Methods call on objects and are then passed them implicitly, and also that object it is calling on is where it can receive info/data from.

 3. What is closure?
+    a closure controls what is in the scope for a particular function.

 4. Describe the four rules of the 'this' keyword.